 We watched the activity for some time and took photos of us being dwarfed by enormous tyres and scoops.
 Besides wishing we could sit in one of the giant trucks, there was one other thing left to do.
 See a blast.

 Everyone we spoke to warned us that the blast schedule was a fickle thing.
 They could occur at short notice and get cancelled without warning.
-The Super Pit has a blast hotline.
-However, the nimble nature of the blast schedule was often too much for it to keep up with.
+The Super Pit has its own website with blast times, however, the nimble nature of the blast schedule was often too much for it to keep up with.

 We only had two full days in Kalgoorlie so our window for seeing a blast was short.
 As a result, we were ready to drop whatever we were doing to get to the pit in time.
-On our first day in town we called the info line every thirty minutes only to keep hearing that there was a delay.
+On our first day in town we checked the website every thirty minutes only to see that there was a delay.
 The waiting game ended by mid-afternoon.
 The blast now wasn’t taking place until tomorrow.